KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-travis-builds.md

-# Integrating Travis Builds
+# Integrating with Travis

-This section describes how to integrate Travis builds with ShiftLeft.
+This section describes how to integrate Travis with ShiftLeft.

 ## Travis Integration Prerequisites